This parcel, now home to Burlington

 used the slogans “Profits in Pennies” and “America’s

 Discount Leader.”
+The donut shop made donuts in-house.
 A National Food Supermarket opened next to

 Topps in the spring of 1964, but closed on July 24, 1965.
 Topps itself went bankrupt